fcb1899v/appstudio_nextjs/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow TypeScript best practices
+- Ensure responsive design for all components
+- Maintain accessibility standards
+- Add appropriate tests for new features
+- Update documentation for any changes

 ## 📄 License